Egyptian Pyramids – What Do They Look Like Inside?

 Have a look inside this Egyptian Pyramid below.

-inside pyramid Egyptian Pyramids What Do They Look Like Inside?
+Egyptian Pyramid What Do They Look Like On The Inside?
+Photo Taken Inside The Pyramid

 I was just discussing the pyramids guards with our Egyptologist guides in Cairo this week.
 They all tip the guards themselves to stop them hassling our clients for torch rentals, to not turn the lights out while people are inside, and also to let people out of the inner chamber at all (sometimes the guards will just block the exit until you tip them).